adriano-t/mirrorlayers-propaganda/README.md

 - cores are not refreshed when a like is sent
 - user should not be able to report themselves
 - if login from profile page, when you press back you'll go to auth page again
+- push notification is not implemented in web
+- StatusBar is not implemented in web

 ## Requirements